Douglas6/cputemp/README.md

 Prerequisites
 -------------
-As of BlueZ version 5.43 (currently shipped with Raspbian Stretch), some BLE aspects are still experimental.
-You will need to add the 'Experimental' flag to the bluetooth daemon.
-Do this:
+As of BlueZ version 5.51 (currently shipped with Raspbian Buser) there is no need to change any thing with Bluez daemon.
-    sudo nano /etc/systemd/system/dbus-org.bluez.service
-and add the '-E' flag at the end of the 'ExecStart' line.
-It should look like this:

-    ExecStart=/usr/lib/bluetooth/bluetoothd -E

-Save the file and reboot.
+Howe

 Installation
 ------------